anywhichway/thunderclap/README.md

 {[/a.*/]:{$eq: 1}} // match all objects with properties starting with the letter "a" containing the value 1
 ```

-Thunderclap also includes role based access control mechanisms and schema or schemaless operation.
+Thunderclap also supports role based access control mechanisms and schema or schemaless operation.

 Like MongoDB, Thunderclap is open-sourced under the Server Side Public License.
 This means licencees are free to use and
 modify the code for internal applications or public applications that are not primarily a means of providing Thunderclap